InspiryThemes/realhomes-docs/docs/property-settings.md

 ![RealHomes Documentation](images/ere-tabs/property-analytics.png)

-After that go to **Dashboard → Real Homes → Property Detail Page → Property Views**  where you can Show/Hide and change the Label of *Property Views* section.
+After that go to **Dashboard → RealHomes → Property Detail Page → Property Views**  where you can Show/Hide and change the Label of *Property Views* section.

 ![Property Views on Property Detail Page Settings](images/single-property-page/property-analytics.jpg)